lino-framework/lino/docs/dev/ml/cal.rst

 .. class:: GuestStates

     Possible values for the state of a Guest.
 The list of choices for the :attr:`Guest.state` field.
-By default it contains the following values (which can be redefined in :meth:`ad.Site.setup_choicelists`):
+Example data:

     .. django2rst::

             dd.show(cal.GuestStates)

+    The actual content can be redefined by other apps, e.g. :mod:`ml.reception`.

 Tables